plasne/openid-connect/implementation.md

 -   AUTH_TYPE (default: mi) - This can be either "mi" (default) or "app".
 If set to "mi", the AuthChooser will use a Managed Identity (or failback to use az CLI when running locally) every time it needs an access_token.
 If set to "app", the AuthChooser will use an application service principal (the application created in the above section).

--   APPCONFIG_RESOURCE_ID - This is the Resource ID of the App Configuration instance.
-You can get this from the Properties tab of the App Configuration resource in the Azure portal. (ex. /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/pelasne-auth-sample/providers/Microsoft.AppConfiguration/configurationStores/pelasne-auth-config)
+-   APPCONFIG - This is the name of the App Configuration instance (ex. plasne-config) that holds your configuration settings.
+This is optional, you can configure all settings via environment variables.

 -   CONFIG_KEYS - This is a comma-delimited list of configuration keys to pull for the specific service.
 All keys matching the pattern will be pulled.
 A setting that is already set is not replaced (so left-most patterns take precident).
 For example, the dev environment of the auth service might contain "app:auth:dev:\*, app:common:dev:\*".
 If you do not specify any CONFIG_KEYS, no variables will be set from App Configuration.